biabeniamin/Automations-at-your-fingertip/README.md

 ## Motivation
 This project was created in order to create a platform for different automations products.
-It was awarded with:
+It was awarded with:<br />
--1st prize at National Instruments Student Challenge Competition -Gold Medal at ProInvent Salon of Inventions
+-1st prize at National Instruments Student Challenge Competition  <br />
+-Gold Medal at ProInvent Salon of Inventions  <br />
--2st place at Grepit
+-2st place at Grepit  <br />

 ## How it's working
 [![image.png](https://i.postimg.cc/6TskL0Fr/image.png)](https://postimg.cc/LgTQmz95)